Of all the gin pages on all the sites in all the web you walked into mine

 Founded by Don Facundo Bacardi a Spaniard from Barcelona, today Bacardi rum is produced in Puerto Rico, filtered five times for smoothness then aged in American white oak barrels.

-In 1862, Don Facundo Bacardi was in Cuba and with help from a Cuban called José León Boutellier, they developed the world’s first smooth light-bodied spirit — Using cognac yeast, charcol filtration and white oak barrel ageing.
+In 1862, Don Facundo Bacardi was in Cuba and with help from a Cuban called José León Boutellier, they developed the world’s first smooth light-bodied spirit — Using cognac yeast, charcoal filtration and white oak barrel ageing.

 They sold the rum through Bacardi’s brother’s store until they were able to buy a distillery.
 The company company grew and Bacardi was able to buy out his brother and Boutellier.